 Finally, the one I’ve been hyping up all week!
 And the hype must have worked, since at least one person I know soaked her black beans last night in anticipation of this recipe’s posting, only to lose her (pirated) internet connection shortly thereafter.
 Looks like someone will be eating black bean burgers again, unless I’m nice enough to phone in the recipe!

 This recipe was given to me by Michelle (@micaindetroit) on Twitter.
-I sent out a tweet asking for vegetarian recipe submissions, and you can bet that I was a happy tweeter when the first one I got back was for black bean and sweet potato enchiladas.
-(UPDATE: That’s a link, by the way; I need to change the color.)
+I sent out a tweet asking for vegetarian recipe submissions, and you can bet that I was a happy tweeter when the first one I got back was for black bean and sweet potato enchiladas. (the website is no longer available.
+The receie has been removed.)
 Latin food is one of Erin’s and my favorites, so it didn’t take too much cajoling for us to pop in some Buena Vista Social Club and have ourselves a culinary fiesta!

 Hers is a family recipe, but since Twitter limits posts to 140 characters, Michelle just linked me to a similar one.
 She recommends using corn tortillas instead of flour (which I did, since corn are my favorite) and Suiza sauce instead of salsa (which I didn’t, but should have).
 Thanks Michelle!